 All the exemptions from transfer duty are contained in section 9 of the Transfer Duty Act.
-The exemptions in section 9(1)(c) and section 9(1A) of the Transfer Duty Act apply to PBOs and institutions, boards or bodies meeting the requirements discussed in 4.1, 4.2, 4.3 and 4.5.
+The exemptions in section 9(1)(c) and section 9(1A) of the Transfer Duty Act apply to PBOs and statutory bodies meeting the requirements discussed in 4.1, 4.2, 4.3 and 4.5.